Fast50 company Dienst Consulting named on WA whole-of-government panel

 “For us it means an end-to-end ability to perform ICT services from planning, architecture, implementation and support,” Hodson said.

 “Winning all three categories highlights our maturity as an IT provider.
 We were founded in 2012, so when the last submission was put through we’d only been in operation a couple of years.
-Now we’ve grown to 40 staff, we’re based in WA but have customers globally.”
+Now we’ve grown to 40 staff and whilst we’re headquartered in WA, we’re supporting customers both nationally and across the globe.”

 Dienst’s recent growth success was also highlighted when it was named a finalist in the CRN Fast50 last, having grown 37 percent to $7 million in the 2020 financial year.